joonicks/tolower/README.md

 But there are a few ideas that are generally true, such as branches being expensive (speaking of time).

 If/then/else statements are almost guaranteed to result in branches unless the compiler somehow manages to optimize them away.
-But in some cases there are logica√l and mathematical ways of accomplishing the same results. tolower is such a case.
+But in some cases there are logical and mathematical ways of accomplishing the same results. tolower is such a case.

 tolower uses the fact that certain mathematical operations causes over- or underflow, which results in the